In Solano County, police pulled over Clemon Young, a black man, and found him in possession of Ecstasy for sale. He was then arrested.

 In response, after being charged with a felony for possession of a controlled substance for sale, Mr. Young argued that the traffic stop that led to his arrest was racially motivated and filed a motion to “compel disclosure of relevant data” under the California Racial Justice Act of 2020 (the “Racial Justice Act”).
 He cited to publicly available statistics showing that, statewide, blacks are more likely to be searched during the course of traffic stops than other citizens.

-He sought the names and case numbers spanning the prior five years of others who were charged who were charged with or could have been charged with possession of Ecstasy for sale; the same information for a broad range of related drug offenses, the police reports relating to the suspects involved and their criminal histories and the dispositions of all the cases.
+He sought the names and case numbers spanning the prior five years of others who were charged with or could have been charged with possession of Ecstasy for sale; the same information for a broad range of related drug offenses, the police reports relating to the suspects involved and their criminal histories and the dispositions of all the cases.

 The trial court denied the motion, stating that Young’s articulated reason for good cause seemed to rest on nothing more than his race.